Your dreams, your future. explore the possibilities

 The Executive Challenge connects girls from under-represented communities with corporates to give them an insight and connection into the world of work.

-he Executive Challenge runs over a period of a year and comprises 3 core elements namely
+he Executive Challenge runs over a period of 6 months and comprises 3 core elements namely

 1) 1 to 1 meetings for each girl with an Executives